Skip to content

 2. Code Implementation

-We created an Item class to facilitate sorting items by unit value.
-We loop to make greedy selections, breaking when the knapsack is full and returning the solution:
+We define an Item class so that items can be sorted by unit value.
+We then iterate through the sorted items greedily, stopping once the knapsack is full and returning the result:

 fractional_knapsack.py